stewartbryson/gradle-snowflake/src/markdown/README.md

 * `s3PublishUrl`: the S3 url of `s3_maven`.

 It is understandable if you are unable to test external stages as part of your contribution.
-I segmented them out for this reason.
+We segmented them out for this reason.

-Open a pull request against the `develop` branch so that it can be merged and possibly tweaked before I open the PR against the `main` branch.
+Open a pull request against the `develop` branch so that it can be merged and possibly tweaked before we open the PR against the `main` branch.
-This will also enable me to test external stages.
+This will also enable us to test external stages.